Get-Reqd/CACI-Utility/README.md

 > git push --set-upstream origin **your-meaningful-branch-name**

 ## 6. Submit your Pull Request
-This is where you will send your code to the team repository for merging, ultimatly "turning in" your code to the team.
+This is where you will send your code to the team repository for merging, ultimately "turning in" your code to the team.

 **6.1.** Go to your personal forked repository on GitHub.
 (See **step 1.2** to find your repository)
 **6.2.** You will notice a yellow box at the top of your repository with a green button that says "Compare & pull request".
 Click this button.